 Trust

-TARX is built around local-first execution, explicit Supercomputer routing, Vault boundaries, private memory, policy, evidence, and deployment control.
+TARX is built around Computer-first execution, explicit Supercomputer routing, Vault boundaries, private memory, policy, evidence, and deployment control.

-TARX begins on the user's computer.
-Hosted compute is optional and should be visible, approved, and governed.
+TARX begins on the user's Computer.
+Supercomputer compute is optional and should be visible, approved, and governed.

 Memory boundary